DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 ```bash
 start-worker.sh spark://192.168.0.2:7077
 ```
-5.Start a worker in slave:
+5.Start a worker in slave by typing the following instructions in the master vm:

-inside master vm

 ```bash
 ssh (slave vm connection string)